What are the best small investment ideas to invest $500, $1,000 $5,000 or a small amount of money?

-If the price is substantially less than the value, then that’s probably a good investment.
+If the price is less than the value, then that’s probably a good investment.

-Investing is investing.
+Investing is always investing.

-If you can start with $500 dollars and come up with $500 per year and invest like Warren Buffett, you might have $1.6 million in 30 years with an investment of $15,000.
+If you can start with $500 dollars and come up with $500 per year and invest like Warren Buffett, you might have $1.2 million in 30 years with an investment of $15,000.

 It’s the power of compounding interest that can make you rich even with almost no money.

-What if You Invest $500 in ETFs, Mutual Funds, or Bonds?
+What if You Invest in ETFs, Mutual Funds, or Bonds?

 If you put the money in ETFs and get the long term historical return of 7%, all you’ll have in 30 years is $51,000.